herrhelms/even-guides-sketch/README.md

 `Cmd + alt + g`.
 A modal window will appear where you can define the setup for the guides you aim to create.

 ## Yes, I know...
-**Within Sketch there's a specific *Layout Settings*** where you can define any rows and columns.
+**Within Sketch there's a specific feature for Layout Settings** where you can define any rows and columns.
 It's very powerful and substantial but I find it a little too dificult to maintain.
 My approach is a little different:

 Sometimes you just need to setup a grid or raster real fast, but precise.
 And once everything is at it's place.
 You can get rid of all these guides again.